tonethar/IGME-330-Spring-2020/projects/project-1.md

       - having *exactly* 5 CSS style rules
       - and so on, rather than letting the amount of these to be driven by what the app requires to work well and look good
     - copying/pasting CSS styles and layout from the demos and exercises, rather than creating their own
-    - mimimal modification/extension of the in-class code that was provided
+    - minimal modification/extension of the in-class code that was provided

 <a id="media"/>